A step-by-step tutorial on how to build a bookshelf, including simple DIY bookshelf plans.

-Once the pieces are smooth, wipe the pieces with a cloth to remove and dust.
+Once the pieces are smooth, wipe the pieces with a cloth to remove any dust.

 SIDE NOTE: This step can be completed after step 5.

-Then apply a wood stain to the wood, make sure to follow the instructions on the container.
+Then, apply a wood stain to the wood, following the instructions on the container.

 For this DIY bookshelf, my daughter picked Early American by Varathane, which did not require a wood conditioner.

-I like to apply a stain by using a rag.
+I like to apply a stain with a rag.